NeCTAR-RC/nectar-training/package07/sections/createSSHKey.markdown

 First, we will need to create a **ssh key pair** for connecting to our instances.
 An ssh key pair is required to encrypt the data which is transferred to communicate with the instance.
 The pair consists of two keys: A *private* key, and a *public* key.
 The public key is called "public" because that’s the one which is placed on the server and which you may upload online without worrying about security issues.
 It is useless without its counterpart, the *private* key.
 The private key is the secret key which you keep on your local computer so that you may connect to the instance.
 You should keep the private key very safe and never share it with anyone.
 Take care not to lose it, otherwise you won’t be able to connect to your machine.
 The connection to the machine only works with both keys.

+{% img src=images/sshKeys.png, w=70, dim=percent, align=center %}
+The image above shows two computers connected through their *ports*, with an ssh server and client encrypting the connection.
+Applications can use this secure ssh connection to exchange data.

 We will first have to generate this key pair before we can proceed with launching an instance.

 The ssh keys will have a *name*.
 You should choose a name that you can associate with your instance, for example "*Nectar_Key"*.
 As a general rule of thumb, file names should consist of alphanumeric characters and underscores ( _ ) only.
 You should avoid white spaces.
 They makes working with files on Unix systems a bit clumsy.